British Rail Class 357: Class 357/3

-On 27 July 2015, unit 357323 was debuted by c2c in a revised configuration, with wider aisle from 2+2 seating, instead of the common 3+2 arrangement.
-It also featured the 'refreshed' internal livery with pink back handles, and grab handles in the gangway.
+On 27 July 2015, unit 357323 was debuted by c2c in a revised configuration, with a wider aisle from 2+2 seating, instead of the common 3+2 arrangement.
+It also featured the 'refreshed' internal livery with pink back handles and grab handles in the gangway.
 They now feature pink "metro" stickers on the doors and windows adjacent to the doors.